Mar 14, 2025 | 1535 words | 15 min read

 ! |

-where each bit of the plaintext is
+The Rail Fence Cipher is a type of transposition cipher where each character of the plaintext is

 How it works: